clementeaf/crypto-dashboard/README.md

 - Real-time cryptocurrency data display with elegant card design
 - Responsive layout optimized for all device sizes
-- Dark/light/system theme support with smooth transitions
+- Dark/light theme toggle with smooth transitions
 - Drag-and-drop reordering of cryptocurrency cards
 - Search filtering by name or symbol
 - Auto-refresh capability with manual refresh option